O - An Illustrated Glossary of Hellenic Polytheism

 Orpheus - Please visit this page: Orpheus.

-Orphic Hymns - Please visit our page on: ORPHIC HYMNS - ὈΡΦΙΚΟῚ ὝΜΝΟΙ
+Orphic Hymns - Please visit this page: ORPHIC HYMNS - ὈΡΦΙΚΟῚ ὝΜΝΟΙ

 Orphic Rhapsodies - There appears to have existed a group of twenty-four Orphic rhapsodiai (parts or lays) viewed as the Orphic theogony, according to the Neoplatonist Damaskios (O.F.
 60).
 The Neoplatonists believed that Orpheus himself wrote these poems and they are thought of as particularly 'orthodox'.
 The poems have come down to us only in fragmentary form and are found as quotations in Neoplatonic literature, much being found in Proclus.
 To read the complete extant fragments, visit this page: ORPHIC RHAPSODIES - ΙΕΡΌΣ ΛΌΓΟΣ ΣΕ 24 ΡΑΨΩΔΊΕΣ.
 You will find additional information on this page as well: Orphic Cosmogony and Theogony.